SaadiaJameel/E18-CO225-group2/README.md

 ___
-# A Student Resut Management System
+# A Student Result Management System
-## The aim is to build a mobile application to manage and analyze undergraduate students’ marks
+## The aim is to build a mobile application to manage and analyze undergraduate students’ marks.

 ___